TeraByte-Official/diamondbox/README.md

 satisfied with your song, just copy and paste the URL to save and share your song!

-GoldBox, as well as Jummbox and Beepbox which it's based on, are free projects.
+DiamondBox, as well as GoldBox, Jummbox, and, Beepbox which it's based on, are free projects.
 If you ever feel so inclined, please support the original creator, [John Nesky](http://www.johnnesky.com/), via
 [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=QZJTX9GRYEV9N&currency_code=USD)!
-JummBox is developed by [Jummbus](http://www.twitter.com/jummbus).
+JummBox is developed by [Jummbus](http://www.twitter.com/jummbus), and GoldBox is developed by [AurySystem](https://github.com/AurySystem).

 ## Compiling